GRANITE & NATURAL STONES

 Soapstone is a durable stone that is softer than granite and primarily composed of talc.
 Most commonly found in light grey hues, it can also have tones of blue or green.
 It is heat resistant, which makes it ideal for fireplaces.
 Soapstone lining in a fireplace can quickly absorb heat and remain warm for some time after the fire is out.
 It can also be used for kitchen countertops.
 Scratches can be easily repaired with ordinary sandpaper and mineral oil.
 Due to its non-porous nature and resistance to extreme temperatures, soapstone is a popular choice for outdoor kitchens.

-Using natural stone for a project presents an exciting array of choices.
+Using natural stone for a kitchen remodeling project presents an exciting array of choices.
 Ultimately, the choice of stone is down to personal preference, but the factors discussed above should be taken into consideration to help with the decision-making process.
-Our professionals at Arlington Marble Inc, are ready to assist you in selecting the perfect natural stone for your new construction, commercial project or remodel project.
+Our professionals at Arlington Marble Inc, are ready to assist you in selecting the perfect natural stone for your new construction, commercial project or remodel project in Arlington, TX and beyond.
 Overall, synthetic (or quartz) slabs have added a whole new dimension of choices, colors and textures to choose from to make your next project an Inspiring – Beautiful – Creation™ so keep them in mind for your next kitchen/countertop project.

 arlington marble Supply Partners